rapid7/insightconnect-plugins/plugins/rest/help.md

 # Version History

+* 5.0.3 - POST supports x-www-form-urlencoded | PATCH to now take in an array of objects
 * 5.0.2 - Fix issue with JSON data parser for PATCH request
 * 5.0.1 - Update to make 'No Authentication' the default connection type
 * 5.0.0 - Add ability for user to choose if the plugin should fail on standard HTTP error codes (4xx-5xx) | Add 'No Authentication' as another authentication type